ehrpg/qstar/docs/character/index.md

 only given out one at a time.
 The GM can decide to give out more for completing a longer adventure.

-Three XP increase your level by one.
+Every three XP increase a character's level by one.

 !!! summary "Experience and Level Ups"
     <div class="formula formula-top formula-bottom">
         <span data-bracket-bottom="XP">3</span> =
         <span>Level Up</span>
     </div>

-Every three XP increase a character's level by one.

 ### Level (LVL)